The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 What happens if I miss a dose?

-If pentazocine is given by a healthcare professional, you are not likely to miss a dose.
+If Talwin is given by a healthcare professional, you are not likely to miss a dose.

 What happens if I overdose?

 What should I avoid while using Talwin?

-Pentazocine may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
+Talwin may impair your thinking or reactions.
+Avoid driving or operating machinery until you know how Talwin will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Talwin side effects